Reanalyzing DESI DR1: 4. Percent-Level Cosmological Constraints from Combined Probes and Robust Evidence for the Normal Neutrino Mass Hierarchy: Results

 Lastly, we discuss the implications of our full-shape EFT likelihood for the neutrino mass sum.
 For this purpose, we will consider massive neutrinos cosmologies with both fixed ($\Lambda$CDM) and time-varying ($w_0w_a$CDM) dark energy sectors.
 Our main results for different analysis variations are displayed in Table~\ref{tab:mnu} and Fig~\ref{fig:mnu}.

 Starting with the $\Lambda$CDM+$M_\nu$ model, we observe that the CMB+BAO dataset already places strong constraints on $M_\nu$ that disfavor the inverted hierarchy at the $3\sigma$ level.
-This bound somewhat loosens upon including the SNe Pantheon+ data (with $M_\nu<0.077$ eV at 95\% CL).
-Upon combining with the full-shape datasets introduced in this work, the constraint tightens by $26\%$, leading to the baseline result $M_\nu<0.057$ eV at 95\% CL.
-Furthermore, the bound improves to $M_\nu<0.054$ eV if we replace our FS~2D likelihood with the CMB lensing auto-spectrum.
-Given the $A_L$-anomaly in $C_\ell^{\kappa\kappa}$, we use the FS~2D posterior as our baseline bound in order to be conservative.
+This bound somewhat loosens upon including the SNe Pantheon+ data (with $M_\nu<0.077$ eV at 95\% CL). {Upon combining with the full-shape datasets introduced in this work, the constraint tightens by $36\%$, leading to the baseline result $M_\nu<0.049$ eV at 95\% CL.
+Further adding the CMB lensing auto-spectrum, with the full covariance of Section~\ref{sec:data}, leaves this bound unchanged.}

-Our measurement is $26\%$ stronger than the official constraint from DESI DR1 (three-dimensional) full-shape-plus-BAO-plus-CMB: $M_\nu<0.077~$eV~\cite{DESI:2024hhd}.
-Moreover, it is $11\%$ tighter than the bound using DR2 BAO and the CMB: $M_\nu<0.064~$eV~\cite{DESI:2025ejh}.
+Our measurement is {$36\%$} stronger than the official constraint from DESI DR1 (three-dimensional) full-shape-plus-BAO-plus-CMB: $M_\nu<0.077~$eV~\cite{DESI:2024hhd}.
+Moreover, it is {$23\%$} tighter than the bound using DR2 BAO and the CMB: $M_\nu<0.064~$eV~\cite{DESI:2025ejh}.
 The extra improvement in our analysis is mainly due to our custom power spectrum and bispectrum likelihoods.
-Indeed, \papertwo already found $M_\nu<0.059$~eV in an analysis with the DESI DR1 full-shape data combined with the CMB and DR2 BAO, which is $8\%$ stronger than the official DESI CMB+BAO bound.
-Within our limits, the normal hierarchy floor $\mathrm{min}(M_\nu)=0.058$ eV remains allowed within $ 2\sigma$, whilst the inverted hierarchy appears excluded by about $4\sigma$.
-We conclude that, within $\Lambda$CDM, there is clear and strong evidence in favor of the normal hierarchy.
+Indeed, \papertwo already found $M_\nu<0.059$~eV in an analysis with the DESI DR1 full-shape data combined with the CMB and DR2 BAO, which is $8\%$ stronger than the official DESI CMB+BAO bound. {Within our limits, the inverted hierarchy floor is excluded at the ${\approx}3.5\sigma$ level, estimated by fitting the posterior with a Gaussian model truncated by the physical prior $M_\nu>0$.
+Notably, even the normal hierarchy floor, $\mathrm{min}(M_\nu)=0.058$ eV, is disfavored at ${\approx}97.5\%$ CL (${\approx}2.3\sigma$).
+We conclude that within $\Lambda$CDM there is clear and strong evidence in favor of the normal hierarchy.
+At the same time, the fact that the bound starts to disfavor the minimal physical mass allowed by oscillation experiments is a result of the $\Lambda$CDM tension discussed in Section~\ref{sec:intro}, further motivating the $w_0w_a$CDM analysis below.}